TheGoodlike13/liberty_or_death/README.md

 ### The following document is rated R18 for violence and nudity.
 ### Please refer to [Summary of summaries](#summary-of-summaries) for a (relatively) SFW version.

-# Trying to setup SSO for a liberty application (from zero)
+# Trying to setup SSO for a Liberty application (from zero)

 ### [1.
 Setting up a liberty server that works](#setting-up-a-liberty-server-that-works)
 #### [1.1.
 Dear diary,](#dear-diary)